scuffi/nutree/docs/sphinx/ug_graphs.rst

 :class:`~nutree.tree.Tree` that introduces the concept of `typed nodes`. |br|
 It adds a new ``node.relation`` attribute and modifies some methods to access children by that type. |br|
-`TypedTree nodes can have multiple types of children.`
+In a nutshell: `TypedTree nodes can have multiple types of children.`

-Main differences:
+Main differences to plain `Tree`:

     - Uses :class:`~nutree.typed_tree.TypedNode` that adds an additional ``node.relation`` attribute.